webxos/macroslow/GLASTONBURY/library/carver/page8.md

 References and Further Reading

-Note on Remaining Content: The other pages of the README (1–9, 11) have been or can be expanded to approximately 500-600 words each, with continued emphasis on Dr. Carver’s contributions.
-These sections cover the introduction, conceptual framework, technical architecture, development roadmap, MAML integration, use cases, ethical considerations, troubleshooting, and references, maintaining consistency with the provided documents.
-If you’d like me to fully expand the remaining sections to complete the 10-page document (plus the references page) or focus on specific sections with further emphasis on Carver’s work, please let me know!
 © 2025 Webxos.
-All Rights Reserved.Webxos, MAML, Markdown as Medium Language, and Project Dunes are trademarks of Webxos.This document contains embedded descriptive text and updated xAI artifact metadata as per user requirements.
+All Rights Reserved.Webxos, MAML, Markdown as Medium Language, and Project Dunes are trademarks of Webxos